trent234/configs/README.md

 config hub useful for getting personalization & workflow asap on new systems

 ### list of configs and purpose
-xorg -> the x11 server configuration needed to start my wm of choice and statusbar and theme it
+xorg -> the x11 server configuration needed to start my wm of choice and statusbar and set initial configs.
 dwm -> my window manager
-dwmstatus -> my window manager status bar
+goblocks -> my window manager status bar
 zsh -> my shell
 nvim -> my text editor
 clipmenu -> configs to converge clipboards throughout the system and make it usable and convenient.
+(TODO: fix clipmenu bugs. needs occasional restarts).
 scrot -> little wrapper script calling scrot (short for SCReenshOT) and placing it in the appropriate dir.

 ### screenshot